branogarbo/golcli/README.md

 Flags:
-  -c, --count int          The number of frames displayed before exiting (-1 : infinite loop) (default -1) -d, --dead-char string   The character(s) that represent a live cell (default "██") -H, --height int         The height of the frames (default 30) -h, --help               help for golcli
+  -c, --count int          The number of frames displayed before exiting (-1 : infinite loop) (default -1) -d, --dead-char string   The character(s) that represent a dead cell (default "██") -H, --height int         The height of the frames (default 30) -h, --help               help for golcli
   -i, --interval int       The number of milliseconds between frames (default 30)